Comedy Jobs and Festival Submissions

 • Mountain Fresh Comedy Festival runs October 8–10, 2026, across the Colorado Mountains.
 A clean-comedy event from the creator of the Vail Comedy Festival, it features top national talent, mentorship opportunities, and stunning venues during peak leaf season.
 Submissions are $25 and close June 30, 2026.
 Submit here.

-Unclear Deadlines
+Unclear or Much-Later-On Deadlines

 • Shelter Cove Comedy Festival takes place August 7–9, 2026 in Shelter Cove, California.
 No submission fee is required, and lodging is encouraged at the Inn of the Lost Coast, with the main venue listed as Mario’s Marina Bar.
 Submit here.